KaQiKenZ/Blender-Download-For-Roblox-Animation-/README.md

-this is not a virus this is just for animation rig for people who want making a animation for beginner pls use animation editor on roblox studio because blender is not recommended for beginner go to the website (blender download) https://www.blender.org/download/
+this is not a virus this is just for animation rig for people who want making a animation. for beginner pls use animation editor on roblox studio because blender is not recommended for beginner go to the website (blender download) https://www.blender.org/download/